 I get it.
 Sometimes you’re just too dang busy to spend time writing in a journal or making a scrapbook.

-A fun way to still keep a journal when you’re strapped for time is the One Line a Day travel journal.
+A fun way to still keep a journal when you’re strapped for time is the One Line a Day journal.

 I have the Q&A version of this journal and enjoy adding memories to it each day.
 All you have to commit to is writing one sentence each day.
 Everybody has time for one line a day!